| San Antonio Area Roads & Freeways

 while they might be able to accurately estimate the impact in the

-immediate area, they really have no way of knowing what the impacts
+immediate area and plan and build accordingly, they really have no way of knowing what the impacts

-will be to roads further away.
-For example, how many people from the
+will be to roads further afield.
+For example, how many people from a

 new development will head north on the nearest freeway vs. those that